-HPS Corporate Lending Fund was formed on December 23, 2020, as a Delaware statutory trust.
-We were organized to invest primarily in newly originated senior secured debt and other securities, including syndicated loans, of private U.S. companies within the upper middle market.
-We are a non-diversified, closed-end management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
-We are externally managed by HPS Investment Partners, LLC ("HPS" or the "Adviser").
-We intend to elect to be treated for federal income tax purposes, and intend to qualify annually thereafter, as a regulated investment company ("RIC") as defined under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+A: HLEND (or the Fund) is a fund externally managed by HPS Investment Partners, LLC ("HPS" or the "Adviser") that seeks to invest primarily in newly originated senior secured debt and other securities of private U.S. companies within the upper middle market.
+We are a Delaware statutory trust and a non-diversified, closed-end management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+We also intend to elect to be treated as a regulated investment company ("RIC") under the Internal Revenue Code of 1986, as amended (the "Code").